OSGeo/OSGeoLive-doc/doc/overview/marble_overview.rst

 @QUICKSTART_marble@

 .. presentation-note
     Marble is a spinning Globe and World Atlas similar to Google Earth.
-It was developed as part of the KDE project.
-You can view various map layers, pan and zoom, look up roads and Wikipedia descriptions of places, measure distances and more.
+You can view map layers, look up Wikipedia descriptions of places, measure distances and more.